mitenjain/marginAlign-tRNA/README.md

     marginAlign input.fastq reference.fasta output.sam --jobTree ./jobTree

 After executing the "./jobTree" directory should be deleted.
+This directory contains details of the run - it must be deleted before starting a new run that uses the same jobTree directory.

 To enable EM training do, putting the trained model file in "output.hmm" do: